 Which means this Nutrience product line contains…

 Near-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

 Even when you consider the protein-boosting effect of the peas and lentils, this still looks like the profile of a kibble containing a notable amount of meat.

-Nutrience Infusion is a plant-based dry dog food using a notable amount of named meat and meals as its main source of animal protein, thus earning the brand 4.5 stars.
+Nutrience Infusion is a grain-inclusive dry dog food using a notable amount of named meat meals as its main source of animal protein, thus earning the brand 4.5 stars.

 A Final Word

 The Dog Food Advisor does not accept money, gifts, samples or other incentives in exchange for special consideration in preparing our reviews.

 However, we do receive a referral fee from online retailers (like Chewy or Amazon) and from sellers of perishable pet food when readers click over to their websites from ours.
 This helps cover the cost of operation of our free blog.
 Thanks for your support.

 For more information, please visit our Disclaimer and Disclosure page.

 - Pan Y et al, Dietary supplementation with medium-chain TAG has long-lasting cognition-enhancing effects in aged dogs, British Journal of Nutrition, Volume 103, Issue 12, June 2010, pp 1746-1754 ↩